 Why Mastro?

-Over the last decade, the JavaScript ecosystem has been moving to ever more complex frameworks and build systems.
-What prompted me to create Mastro is that a lot of that isn’t necessary anymore.
+The JavaScript ecosystem has been moving to ever more complex frameworks and build systems.
+But a lot of that isn’t necessary anymore.

-- SPAs have peaked because browsers now have MPA view transistions and bfcache.
+- Browsers now have MPA view transistions and bfcache.
+SPAs have peaked.

-- Native CSS features like CSS variables and nesting replace much of SCSS.
+- Native CSS features replace much of SCSS.

-- Bundling is still necessary if you have hundreds of client-side JavaScript files.
-But with ES modules in all browsers, bundling shouldn’t be the default anymore.
+- With ES modules in all browsers, bundling shouldn’t be the default anymore.

 I have been building websites for two decades.
-Back in the day it was PHP and Flash, then Ruby on Rails and Jekyll, and lately Next.js (with React) and Astro (with Solid).
+From PHP, over Ruby on Rails, to Next.js and Astro.
 I’ve seen a lot of things that work well, and a lot of things that don’t.
-This has informed the following design principles of Mastro.
+This has informed the following design principles.

 Design Principles